-57.5 Mr Suresh was appointed as a substantive Consultant Urologist in December 2013.
+was appointed as a substantive Consultant Urologist in December by the USI 57.5 2013.
 In September 2015, there was a clinical incident relating to renal trauma mismanagement.
 There was a delay in the recognition of the condition and the therapeutic pathway to be taken.
 Mr O'Brien dealt with the case promptly when he identified the problem and raised concerns about the handling of the case at the time and subsequently at the Audit meeting (Relevant document located at S21 No 55 of 2022, 132.
 20151022 urology departmental Governance Meeting 22102015 minutes).
 Mr O'Brien raised the issue with all the Consultants (MY MH AG JOD and MC) at the time.
-I spoke with Mr Suresh in regards to his experience of handling renal trauma.
+I spoke with to the use in regards to his experience of handling renal trauma.
 As a unit we were aware that renal trauma was an entity that is challenging in view of its rarity and the complex surgical training and expertise required to treat.
-After a consult with Mr Suresh it was clear his exposure to this form of surgery was deficient as such cases in his previous unit would have been transferred to another unit.
+After a consult with to the use of t of surgery was deficient as such cases in his previous unit would have been transferred to another unit.
 As a collective unit we raised the issue of the surgical assessment of the situation and ability to follow through with the necessary intervention with the hospital management, firstly with Mrs M Corrigan Service Lead Administrator along with Mr Mackle AMD.
 A meeting with Mr Mackle and the urology Consultants was held to define the way forward.
-An action plan was put in place to have a second on-call consultant available for such cases and to mentor ward rounds for Mr Suresh's week on-call.
-In addition to this, arrangements were made for Mr Suresh to attend a surgical skills course focusing on this type of surgery.
+An action plan was put in place to have a second on-call consultant available for such cases and to mentor ward understand to this, arrangements were made for rounds for by the USI to attend a surgical skills course focusing on this type of surgery.

 57.6 The urologist held Meetings in December 2015 and March 2016 with Mr Mackle to discuss these arrangements.
-Mr Mackle and myself met with Mr Suresh to outline the necessary expectations for progress and the Medical Director, Dr Wright, was informed by myself of the actions to be taken by our unit (Relevant documents located at S21 No 55 of 2022 133. ram suresh cover 2016 and 120.
-20151217 - confidential meeting RS).
+Mr Mackle and myself met with to outline the necessary expectations for progress and the Medical Director, Dr Wright, was informed by myself of the actions to be taken by our unit (Relevant documents located at S21 No 55 of 2022 133. cover 2016 and 120.
+20151217 - confidential meeting